jmoore2081/smackgrc/src/pages/about/index.md

       Additionally, you will have access to all Quick Base related resources including Quick Base University, a fantastic community of Quick Base power users, Quick Base webinars, videos and other events.
-    title: Training
-    image: /img/undraw_business_plan_5i9d.png
     text_color: white
   - background_color: white
+    title: Pricing
+    image: /img/undraw_Savings_dwkw.png
     left_or_right: left
     text: >-
       Straightforward transparent high-value pricing is important to us.
-You can outright purchase the app it for USD10,000.
+You can outright purchase the app for an MSRP USD50,000 (no continual annual charge).
+Discounts available for new customers, charities and not-for-profit organizations.
 Your only ongoing cost is for the Quick Base platform which we discount for you.
-There are also subscription options if you would rather pay for SMACK on a monthly or annual basis.
+There are also more traditional SaaS subscription options if you would rather pay for SMACK on a monthly or annual basis.

-      Subscription purchase options require a one-time small separate charge for implementation and initial product training for key users.

       Quick Base user account minimums do not apply when purchasing SMACK GRC.